KristinaGov/ClimExtreme/README.md

 ![Alt text](https://github.com/KristinaGov/ClimExtreme/blob/master/Rplots/temperatures.png?raw=true "Temperature trends (with SMA) [t°C]")

-Before 1945 ony one station in the sample was reporting the measuremtns.
+...Before 1945 ony one station in the sample was reporting the measurments.
+This explains the difference in the red and beige lines: they show maximum *of all reporting stations* or *average of all reporting stations* in Germany for each hour.

 ![Alt text](https://github.com/KristinaGov/ClimExtreme/blob/master/Rplots/temperature_trends.png?raw=true "Temperature [t°C]")

+...Highest temperatures from all reporting weather stations is growing steadily since 1950s.

 ### What you can find in *script_api_entsoe_request.r*
 This script connects to ENTSO-e API and downloads the data about outages.